Sometimes, our kids drive us crazy … totally batty … up the wall.

-I’ll admit, though, that at times it requires a tremendous amount of effort to make the shift from being driven CRAZY by my kids, to honoring them as a high priority—to expecting them and welcoming them to engage with me …
+At times it requires a tremendous amount of effort to make the shift from being driven CRAZY by our kids, to honoring them as a high priority.

 Here’s a story about Andrew, a dad who just wants a few minutes of peace and quiet when he gets home from work …

 When Andrew comes home from work, young Grace is eager to see him.
 Andrew shakes her loose from his arms and legs for a minute so he can read the mail.